hannestschofenig/tschofenig-ids/cose-key-thumbprint/draft-ietf-cose-key-thumbprint.md

 # Introduction

-This specification defines a method for applying a cryptographic hash function to a CBOR Object Signing and Encryption (COSE) Key structure {{RFC9052}}.
-The resulting hash value is called thumbprint.
-To accomplish this task the document defines which fields in a COSE Key structure are used in the hash computation, the method of creating a canonical form for those fields, and how to hash the byte sequence.
-The resulting hash value can be used for identifying or selecting the key that is the subject of the thumbprint, for instance, by using the COSE Key Thumbprint value as a "kid" (key ID) value.
-The use of the thumbprint of the key as a naming scheme is one of the main use cases of this document.
-Another use case are key derivation functions that utilize the thumbprints of the public keys of the endpoints, as well as other context, to the derived symmetric key.
+This specification defines a method for applying a cryptographic hash function to a CBOR Object Signing and Encryption (COSE) Key structure {{RFC9052}}, resulting in a hash value known as a "thumbprint."
+To achieve this, the document specifies which fields in the COSE Key structure are included in the hash computation, the process for creating a canonical form of these fields, and how to hash the resulting byte sequence.
+One of the primary use cases for this thumbprint is as a naming scheme for identifying or selecting the key, such as by using the COSE Key Thumbprint value as a "kid" (key ID).
+Another key use case involves key derivation functions that use the thumbprints of public keys from the endpoints, along with other context, to derive a symmetric key.

-This specification defines how thumbprints of COSE Keys are created for asymmetric and symmetric keys, see {{thumbprint}} and {{required}}.
+This specification outlines how thumbprints of COSE Keys are generated for both asymmetric and symmetric keys (see {{thumbprint}} and
-Additionally, a new CBOR Web Token (CWT) confirmation method is added to the IANA "CWT Confirmation Methods" registry created by {{RFC8747}}.
-See Section 3.1 of
+{{required}}).
+Additionally, it introduces a new CBOR Web Token (CWT) confirmation method, which is added to the IANA "CWT Confirmation Methods" registry established by {{RFC8747}}.
-{{RFC8747}} for details about the use of a confirmation claim in a CWT with a proof-of-possession key.
+For further details on the use of a confirmation claim in a CWT with a proof-of-possession key, refer to Section 3.1 of {{RFC8747}}.

 # Terminology